yaml/yamlscript/doc/yaml.md

 ---
-title: Necessary YAML Knowledge
+title: The YAML Data Language
 ---

-YAML was created to make data simple... most of the time.
+YAML was created to make data documents simple (most of the time).
 It was also created to give people a lot of control over how they write their data.

-There's actually quite a bit about YAML that you need to know in order to write YAMLScript well.
+Modern programmers generally have a decent understanding of YAML basics as it ends up in many places in the tech world.
+That said, there are many lesser well-known YAML concepts and features and YAMLScript makes use of most of them.

 Remember, all valid YAMLScript is required to be valid YAML syntax.
+To write YAMLScript well, you'll need to have a solid understanding of YAML concepts and also Clojure concepts.

 This document will cover all the YAML syntax, concepts and vocabulary that you need to know to write YAMLScript effectively.